 The original deployment of fedmsg in Fedora Infrastructure uses metadata providers/message processors from a plugin called fedmsg_meta_fedora_infrastructure.
 If you'd like to add your own processors for your own deployment, you'll need to extend fedmsg.meta.base.BaseProcessor and override the appropriate methods.
-If you package up your processor and expose it on the fedmsg.meta entry-point, your new class will need to be added to the fedmsg.meta.processors list at runtime.
+If you package up your processor and expose it on the fedmsg.meta.processors list at runtime.